Fantom-Factory/afEscapeTheMainframe/readme.md

 *Can you escape the Mainframe!?*

-Visit [http://fanny.fantomfactory.org/](http://fanny.fantomfactory.org/) to play Fanny the Fantom online in your browser!
+Visit [http://fanny.fantomfactory.org/](http://fanny.fantomfactory.org/) to play Fanny the Fantom online!

-Or [download](https://bitbucket.org/AlienFactory/affannythefantom/downloads) to play the desktop version.
+Or [download](https://bitbucket.org/AlienFactory/affannythefantom/downloads) the desktop version!

 ## Install